Tornadoes of 1998: January

 There were 47 tornadoes confirmed in the U.S. in January.

+January 7-8 (United Kingdom)

+At 23:49 on 7 January, a waterspout made landfall on the west side of Selsey Bill before travelling east until it reached the sea on the other side of the bill.
+Whilst it was on land, the tornado caused £5-10 million in damage as it went through the town of Selsey in West Sussex.
+It was rated T3 on the TORRO scale, with T4 possibly reached in some places.
+A second tornado was later formed by the same storm further down the coast in Peacehaven, East Sussex, over 55 km away.

 February

 There were 72 tornadoes confirmed in the U.S. in February.

 February 2–3

+An area of severe weather moved across southern Florida, resulting in four confirmed tornadoes.
+An F2 tornado touched down on the north edge of Miami International Airport, with a measured wind gust of 104 mph.
+It strengthened to peak intensity as it moved across Opa Locka Airport, eventually moving into North Perry Airport in Pembroke Pines.
+At those three airports, 235 aircraft were destroyed and damaged.
+Severe damage also occurred in residential areas and business districts.

 February 9–12

 The Storm Prediction Center issued an extremely rare February high risk day for February 10.
 A rare derecho then affected parts of Texas, Louisiana and Mississippi, producing widespread damaging winds and 22 tornadoes.

 February 15–17

 February 22–23

-The deadliest tornado event in Florida history struck in Late-February.
-42 people were killed and 260 were injured.
-The previous record for the highest tornado death toll in Florida history was 17 on March 31, 1962.
+The most devastating tornado outbreak to ever occur in Florida in terms of loss of life and property damage, occurred from Kissimmee to Sanford.
+Three of the tornadoes in the outbreak were rated F3.
+One in particular touched down in northwest Osceola County struck parts of Kissimmee, with the worst damage seen in the southern, eastern, and northeastern parts of the city.
+It dissipated in Orange County, and was rated an F3.
+The first tornado, rated F2, caused a fatality and three injuries.

 March

 There were 72 tornadoes confirmed in the U.S. in March.

 March 7–9

 A large storm system produced 26 tornadoes across the southeast.
 In addition, heavy snow was reported in Chicago and heavy rain caused flooding.

 March 20

 A deadly tornado outbreak struck portions of the Southeastern United States on March 20.
 Particularly hard hit was Gainesville, Georgia, where at least 12 people were killed in an early morning F3 tornado.
 The entire outbreak killed 14 people and produced 12 tornadoes across three states with the town of Stoneville, North Carolina also being hard hit by the storms.